e-kai00/gungnir-shop/TESTING.md

 ### Responsiveness

-Testing confirms that the website adapts to different devices and screen dimensions.
+Testing confirmed that the website adapts to different devices and screen dimensions.
 From larger desktop monitors to smaller mobile screens, the website seamlessly adjusts its layout and elements to ensure a consistent and engaging user experience.

 | Page| Screenshort|
 |:-------:|:-------:|